Death, what is?

 Luke 23:43: “Jesus answered him, “Truly I tell you, today you will be with me in paradise.”

-In the original Greek text, there is no “comma’ before the word “today”.
+In the original Greek text, there is no “comma‘ before the word “today“.
 This “comma” was an English grammar construction and interjected interpretation.
-Thus, with this comma before the “today”, Jesus went to heaven with the criminal on that “day” or immediately at death.
-With this teaching, one has to explain how could this happen when Jesus was still in the tomb for “3 days and 3 nights” and not “in paradise”.
-Moreover, a teaching that a criminal goes directly to heaven had to assume that Jesus forgave him at the cross, without proof that he actually said so and does not need to do any “good works of the Holy Spirit”.
+Thus, with this comma before the word “today”, Jesus went to heaven with the criminal on that “day” or immediately at death.
+With this teaching, one has to explain how could this happen when Jesus was still in the tomb for “3 days and 3 nights” and not “in paradise“.
+Moreover, a teaching that a criminal goes directly to heaven had to assume that Jesus forgave him at the cross, without proof that he actually said so and does not need to do any “good works emanating from the Holy Spirit”.

 Alternatively, it may well be argued that the “comma” should follow the word “today” which then changes the connotation, as in: